Explosion? or Smoke Screen?

 Speaking of the political, what is the role of the increasing libertarian lean of the GOP?
 Doing away with the FDA and DEA to permit free unregulated access to all drugs is high on the libertarian agenda.
 The epidemic began in New England and the highest incidence is still in the Libertarian refuge New Hampshire Certainly the FDA has been a target for weakening by the libertarians on the basis of ideology

 The development of these extended release forms seems to have given pharma a tool to make conscientious doctors pushers with their marketing of the notion of such things as necessary “maintenance” medications for chronic pain eg insulin or statins etc. This really is how addicts defend their addiction — as a metabolic necessity.
 This is WRONG WRONG. imo (as only opinion but someone who had some years of treating not only cancer pain but also that. such as Sickle Cell crises etc.) It not only enables addiction it is not as effective in treating the pain.

 Then there is the question of treatment.
 It has been pretty well established that just throwing money into a program and letting the locals decide doesn’t work.
 Neither will subsidizing insurance companies and letting them decide.
 And of course the big elephant is; just how effective have the traditional, mostly religion based, Twelve Step Programs been?
 Is it time to take a broader critical look at them?

-The White County participants certainly will have a lot to chew on.
+The White County participants in the forthcoming fourm certainly will have a lot to chew on.
 It is good to see a beginning here in our North Georgia region.